 Our stay in Rotorua is booked at a plush, extravagant villa owned by a lady who is also an interior designer.
-We learn about the region’s rich Maori history and culture from our hostess as she serves us breakfast the next morning.
+We learn about the region’s rich Maori history and culture from our hostess as she serves us breakfast the following day.

-Dinner, that night at an Indian restaurant turns out to be our first bad meal since we landed in NZ.
+That night at an Indian restaurant, dinner turns out to be our first bad meal since we landed in NZ.

 Day 7: Tairua, North Island

-The drive to Tairua is once again studded with amazing locales.
+The drive to Tairua is once again studded with unique locales.
 The landscape changes moods every couple of hours.

 The town lies at the mouth of the Tairua River.
 The population is barely 1500.
 Beautiful beaches and rugged hills dot the area.